Healthcare organisation pursues RPA operational excellence to heal inefficiencies across revenue cycle, supply chain and more

-“While bots are core to automation, to achieve the desired results our client needed to consider foundational elements of the program as a new adopter of RPA, including RPA centralized leadership and governance across Shared Services, coordination with IT Operations, integration with the primary EMR, security and data protection that is HIPAA compliant, and other key considerations post-implementation.”
+“While bots are core to automation, to achieve the desired results our client needed to consider foundational elements of the programme as a new adopter of RPA, including RPA centralised leadership and governance across Shared Services, coordination with IT Operations, integration with the primary EMR, security and data protection that is HIPAA compliant, and other key considerations post-implementation.”

 — Tony Abel, Managing Director, Protiviti

-The RFP had specified several revenue cycle processes the organization hoped to automate.
+The RFP had specified several revenue cycle processes the organisation hoped to automate.
 We reviewed this list with the stakeholders to identify ideal candidates for the initial automations.
-Good candidates for a new RPA program won’t necessarily be the processes in most urgent need of automation.
+Good candidates for a new RPA programme won’t necessarily be the processes in most urgent need of automation.
 Instead, the best early candidates are likely to be processes that offer a good return on the automation effort — typically, self-contained processes with a high manual component.
-The organization focused on these early wins to prove the RPA concept to stakeholders, create encouragement and foster skill-building while returning value.
+The organisation focused on these early wins to prove the RPA concept to stakeholders, create encouragement and foster skill-building while returning value.

 Line-item adjustments, direct data entry/return to provider and distribution of payments were among the client’s earliest revenue cycle automation opportunities.
 For each of these, automation would not only reduce the volume of backlogs but also diminish error rates.